Countly/countly-sdk-documentation/react_native_bridged/next.md

 <pre>Countly.events.recordEvent("Purchase", { Country: "Germany" }, 1, 0.99)</pre>
 <p>
   Those are only a few examples of what you can do with events.
-You may extend those examples and use Country, app_version, game_level, time_of_day, and any other segmentation that will provide you with valuable insights.
+You may extend those examples and use Country, game_level, time_of_day, and any other segmentation that will provide you with valuable insights.
 </p>
 <h2 id="h_01HAVQNJQRBRHVK5WF42VPFZF2">Timed events</h2>
 <p>
   It's possible to create timed events by calling start and stop methods.
 This would calculate the duration between those two calls and record it as the duration of the event.
-However the start method only serves as a timer and unless the end method is called no event will be recorded.&nbsp;
+However the start method only serves as a timer and unless the end method is called no event will be recorded.
 </p>
 <pre><code class="JavaScript">//start a timed event
 Countly.events.startEvent("Event name");